dandi/dandidav/doc/api-requests.md

 For shallow requests, `dandidav` does not make any API requests.

-Top-Level of a Dandiset Version
+Top Level of a Dandiset Version
 -------------------------------

 > **dandidav paths:**